-Occasionally the plastic containers we use to pack vana or fish eggs (tobiko, masago, etc.) crack during transit.
-Because these products are frozen and shipped in a chilled, insulated packaging, their quality should not be compromised, and these items should still be safe to consume.
+Occasionally during transit a plastic container will crack or a vacuum seal will break.
+Because these products were shipped frozen and in chilled, insulated packaging, their quality should not be compromised they should still be safe to consume.

 Online Ordering Info: